Chapter

 What does John 8:56 mean?

-In saying this, Jesus has implied that those who accept His words will not "taste death" (John 8:51).
+Jesus has said that those who accept His words will "never see death" (John 8:51).
 His critics misunderstand this as a reference to physical death.
 Jesus, however, is referring to salvation.
 Here, He clarifies by saying that Abraham's faith looked forward to the Promised One—and Jesus is that One.
 Therefore, when Jesus claims to bring a message which frees men from death, that message includes those who came before Him, such as Abraham.

 In making this statement, Jesus implies that He witnessed Abraham's life in a direct, personal way.
 This, as shown in the next verse, results in another dismissal by His critics.